 If you feel like you need to talk to somebody, Samaritans can provide confidential support.

-Calm also has a helpline for men in the UK who need to talk or find information and support.
+Calm also has a helpline in the UK who need to talk or find information and support.

 Homeless and on the streets

 If you, or someone you know is sleeping rough Street Link can help connect you to local support services.

 To look for hostels and day centres in your local area search on the Homeless Link site and find out how you can be referred.